lingtalfi/Light_Kit_JimToolbox_PhpstormWidgetLinks/README.md

 History Log
 =============

+- 1.0.2 -- 2021-07-08

+    - update planet installer, now is aware of jim toolbox flavours

 - 1.0.1 -- 2021-07-08

     - update planet installer, now ask whether to override an existing project if any